curry-language/curry2go/INSTALL.md

 Requirements
 ------------

-An installation of Go (version 1.13 to 1.16) is necessary, which can be downloaded from <https://golang.org/>.
+An installation of Go (version 1.13 or newer) is necessary, which can be downloaded from <https://golang.org/>.